kepejas/github-repos/README.md

 Running ``npm run eject`` will permanently remove all `create-react-app` configurations from this project.
 Once this done, it cannot be reverted.

+Project is made specifically to use redux/thunks for almost every user action.

 How to create a token:
 https://github.com/settings/tokens